mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

                   onBeforeSave: $feature->setAttribute('user_name', $user ); $feature->setAttribute('group', implode(',', $userRoles));

-**Storage of attibute data in an additional attribute-columns:**
+Storage of attibute data in an additional attribute columns
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 This example shows how data can be stored in an additional attribute-column after saving.
 In this case it is done with two geometry-columns "geom" and "geom2".
 When saving, the data of "geom" should be saved in the field "geom2".

-Depending on the use case, the onBeforeInsert or the onBeforeUpdate event can be used.
+Depending on the use case, the ``onBeforeInsert`` or the ``onBeforeUpdate`` event can be used.

-At the time of the saving-process the new geometry doesn't yet persist in the database.
-Therefore it cannot be accessed as a feature but only via the corresponding "item", an internal Digitizer structure.
-This "item" is based on the formular and the defined attribute fields.
+At the time of the saving process, the new geometry doesn't yet persist in the database.
+Therefore, it cannot be accessed as a feature but only via the corresponding "item", an internal Digitizer structure.
+This "item" is based on the YAML block and the defined attribute fields.

 .. code-block:: yaml